 Contact Our Experienced Carteret County Marijuana Possession Defense Lawyer

-The criminal justice system is intimidating, but Hancock Law Firm is here for you.
+The criminal justice system is intimidating, but Hancock Law Firm is here for you and your drug crimes.
 Call us today to discuss your marijuana possession charges and learn what options you have.